20 March 2018: v1.2 – simplifications, including correction of sundry errata plus:

 16. Confidentiality and Protection of Data

-16.2 A mutually agreed Non Disclosure Agreement is required to be executed for projects that result in the creation or alteration of sensitive material or Intellectual Property.
+16.2.
+A mutual Non Disclosure Agreement is required to be executed for projects that result in the creation or alteration of sensitive material or Intellectual Property.

-16.3 A party must use best endeavours in accordance with industry best practice to prevent unauthorised physical and online access by third parties to any Confidential Information of the other party in its possession.
+16.3.
+A party must use their best endeavours in accordance with industry best practice to prevent unauthorised physical and online access by third parties to any Confidential Information of the other party in its possession.

 16.4.
 A party’s obligations under this clause 16 will not be taken to have been breached where the information is legally required to be disclosed.
 However, the Confidential Information (or part of it) which is disclosed by force of law will remain Confidential Information for all other purposes.